The Line Between Influencers and Professionals: How Influencers Affect Teenagers

 Now we have an influencer, these people might give genuine advice, but keep in mind that their asset isn't their skills, it's their audience.
 They are there to get likes, views, and followers.
 They might even be trying to sell you something.
 Follow influencers you like, but keep in mind to verify the claims they make if you decide to believe them.
 It's like if your friend told you a rumor and you believed it because just one person said it.
 If you wouldn't believe it in real life, then why would you believe it online?

-Now, we can't pin the blame on you, as social platforms are mainly at fault.
+Now, I can't pin the blame on you, as social platforms are mainly at fault.
 In the study mentioned in the article from The Swaddle, they mention that TikTok itself would rather promote this false and misleading content than genuine and factual content.
 These social companies' greed for money is more than their interest in consumer safety and ensuring the people that use their platforms are not being harmed.
 Our generation is constantly being bombarded with different information, and it would make our lives a whole lot easier if TikTok did something to help that.

 But not all influencers are bad, there are many that are genuinely spreading a positive change on the platform.
 We can't just look at the few that make the platform a bad place.
 In fact for those influencers, there's a special brand of influencers who specialize in "debunking videos" which tackle these myths and fact-check these influencers.
 A study published by Harvard actually found that there was somewhat of an efficiency in showing misinformation and then fact-checking that information.
 They said it not only fact-checks the actual video but also tells people what sort of information to look out for and makes them better online citizens.
 If you are interested in stopping misinformation from getting to you, then follow this article.